-Provides access to the last prepared or executed SQL command available through the cursor.
-If no such command is available, ${\tt None}$ is returned.
+Provides access to the last SQL command string or Unicode object that was passed to .prepare() or .execute().
+If no such command is available, None is returned.

-SQL commands are set by .prepare() and .executeXXX().
-They are reset by the catalog methods.
+It is set by .prepare() and .execute() and reset by calling one of the catalog methods or .close() on the cursor.